What is a tracker fund?

 Of course, no tracker fund will identically match an index, as an annual fee is levied on the funds.
 A tracking error of 0% would mean perfect replication.
 A tracking error that is just the cost of the fund is an indicator of an excellent passive investment.

-Although you can invest directly in some funds, it’s far easier to buy them through an investment platform (often referred to as ‘fund supermarkets’).
+Although you can invest directly in some funds, it’s far easier to buy them through an investment platform.

 We’ve reviewed the major investment platforms; you can find our Which?
 Recommended Providers here.

-Fund supermarkets also enable you to invest through a stocks and shares Isa, Junior Isa or Lifetime Isa, shielding you from tax and, in the case of the Lifetime Isa, providing extra benefits.
+Investment platforms also enable you to invest through a stocks and shares Isa, junior Isa or lifetime Isa, shielding you from tax and, in the case of the lifetime Isa, providing extra benefits.
+You can also hold tracker funds in a self-invested personal pension.

 - Find out more: read our reviews of investment platforms